 This is for anyone curious enough to want to know about this website and who is behind it.

-As it is, I’ve fished nearly all my life and enjoyed the outdoors in all its diversity for just as long.
+I’ve fished nearly all my life and enjoyed the outdoors in all its diversity for just as long.
 While I’m resident in the UK, I’ve had the pleasure of fishing several States and Provinces of USA and Canada, and several locations across Europe.
 Currently my home waters are the clear streams of the Peak District National Park, and the reservoirs of Britain’s Midlands.
 Once my local was the fishing hole in the grounds of Eastern Illinois University, and Lake Charleston; not highlights of my fishing career, though I loved the bass and panfish, and fishing with Sam, Asri and my good friend John are great memories.

 I built this website with the support of several angling professionals and contributing readers, launching it in 2005.
 This was with the intention of offering a permanent and free resource, and realised through a small initial investment and when necessary, with funds from advertising.